YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 ## Redefining the Backbone: A Foundational Infrastructure for Tree-Based Knowledge Integration

 Over the past decade, our work has fundamentally reshaped how the scientific community operates, integrates, and understands tree-structured biological data.
-By establishing the **definitive global infrastructure** for phylogenetics, we have moved the field beyond simple visualization into a new paradigm of **programmable knowledge synthesis**.
+By establishing a **widely-adopted infrastructure** for phylogenetics, we have moved the field beyond simple visualization into a new paradigm of **programmable knowledge synthesis**.
 Our contributions address the core challenges of data fragmentation, theoretical abstraction, and multi-scale integration, providing the rigorous analytical foundations required for modern systems biology.

 Two monographs have been published to introduce this series of work: "[Data integration, manipulation and visualization of phylogenetic trees](https://www.routledge.com/Data-Integration-Manipulation-and-Visualization-of-Phylogenetic-Trees/Yu/p/book/9781032233574)" (in English) by CRC Press and 《[R实战：系统发育树的数据集成操作与可视化](https://weread.qq.com/web/bookDetail/8ad32a00813ab81bbg0183d2)》 (in Chinese) by Publishing House of Electronics Industry (电子工业出版社).